ISLA-UH/redpandas/docs/redpandas/installation.md

 #### Verifying the installation

-You can run the following command in your terminal to check if the RedPandas library has been installed correctly:
+To check if the RedPandas library has been installed correctly:
 ```shell script
 pip show redvox-pandas
 ```